Stars carry Clippers at Mavs again, 106-81 rout evens series

 The LA superstars didn’t give fans much of a chance to get into Game 4, beyond the early gamesmanship between the coaches.

-After a smaller lineup turned Game 3 in LA’s favor, Lue chose that approach from the beginning, inserting 6-foot-9 Nicolas Batum as the tallest starter instead of 7-footer Ivica Zubac.
+After a smaller lineup turned Game 3 in LA’s favor, Lue chose that approach from the beginning in going with Batum.

+“His mindset is great,” Lue said.
+“I thought he did a great job on Luka getting up the floor, trying to deny him the basketball, pressure him a bit.
+Nico starting allowed us to do more defensively, switch more.”

 Marcus Morris didn’t even jump against Kristaps Porzingis on the opening tip, and the 7-3 Latvian scored the first two Dallas baskets on post-up jumpers.
 Porzingis finished with 18 points.